Adnan Farhan Abd Al Latif: Life at Guantanamo

-Latif and other prisoners described Guantanamo conditions to Latif attorney Falkoff when he and other U.S. attorneys were first allowed to visit them in November 2004: "During the three years in which they had been held in total isolation, they had been subjected repeatedly to stress positions, sleep deprivation, blaring music, and extremes of heat and cold during endless interrogations."
+Latif and other prisoners described Guantanamo conditions to Latif's attorney Falkoff when he and other U.S. attorneys were first allowed to visit them in November 2004: "During the three years in which they had been held in total isolation, they had been subjected repeatedly to stress positions, sleep deprivation, blaring music, and extremes of heat and cold during endless interrogations."
 Latif also described to Lakoff a visit to his cell by an 'Immediate Reaction Force" team:

 Latif became a frequent hunger striker, and described being force fed as "like having a dagger shoved down your throat."
 The Miami Herald writes that at times Latif "would smear his excrement on himself, throw blood at his lawyers, and on at least one occasion was brought to meet his lawyer clad only in a padded green garment called an 'anti-suicide smock' held together by Velcro."

 In 2008, Latif's attorney Remes filed an emergency federal court motion stating that Latif was suffering seizures and was not being properly treated.
 The motion, which requested Latif's medical records, a pillow, and an additional blanket, was denied.
 Falkoff recalled, "he was the guy that we tried unsuccessfully to get medical records for, and a blanket, and mattress, after we found him lying on the floor of our interview cell, weak and emaciated."

 In a letter described in an April 17, 2009, Al Jazeera report, Latif stated he had recently been abused at Guantanamo.
 The report also quoted attorney David Remes' observations on the appearance of Abdul Latif and his other clients: "Adnan Latif ... has a badly dislocated shoulder blade.
 I've seen the evidence of physical torture and I've also heard about the evidence of psychological torture."